Biggest Cities in Texas Where Chicano Culture Thrives

 Texas is a diverse place.
 Of the over 28.6 million residents of Texas, 11.2 million — or 39.4 percent — are Latino or Hispanic.
 To be more specific, the vast majority of them are Chicano.
 This unique subculture prospers in the Southwest, including in some of Texas' largest cities.

-Chicanos adopted the term during the 1960s and '70s, when social movements sought to celebrate Mexican heritage rather than revoke it through assimilation.
-Today, the pride has done nothing but grow, while creating a Latino tradition that is neither fully Mexican nor American.
+Chicanos adopted the term during the 1960s and '70s when social movements sought to celebrate Mexican heritage.
+Today, the pride is stronger than ever, while creating a Latino tradition that is neither fully Mexican nor American.